Trace distance ergodicity for quantum Markov semigroups: Introduction

-In contrast to the commutative case, the construction of a QMS that is self-adjoint with respect to the GNS inner product induced by a given state $\sigma$ is not, in general, explicit.
-Indeed, as discussed in \cite[Thm.3.1]{CM1} and \cite[Thm.3]{Ali}, the jump operators in the Lindblad generator $L$ are constructed in terms of the eigenvalues and eigenvectors of the map $\rho\mapsto \sigma\rho\sigma^{-1}$.
+As discussed in \cite[Thm.3.1]{CM1} and \cite[Thm.3]{Ali}, the explicit construction of a Lindblad generator that is self-adjoint with respect to the GNS inner product induced by a given state $\sigma$ requires the eigenvalues and eigenvectors of the modular operator associated to $\sigma$.
+Identifying the state $\sigma$ with the corresponding density matrix, we recall that the modular operator associated to $\sigma$ is the map $a\mapsto \sigma a\sigma^{-1}$.
 For this reason, concrete examples of QMS that are self-adjoint with respect to given GNS inner products have been so far limited to special models.
 If $h$ is the Hamiltonian of a harmonic oscillator and $\sigma$ is the thermal state $e^{-\beta h}/\tr(e^{-\beta h})$ for some $\beta>0$, the bosonic Ornstein-Uhlenbeck semigroup is a QMS that is self-adjoint with respect to the GNS inner product induced by $\sigma$.
 Its construction has been carried out, by Dirichlet form techniques, in \cite{CFL}.
 The corresponding decay rate to equilibrium in entropic sense has been proven in \cite[Theorem 8.5]{CM1} using Mehler type formulae and intertwining relationships.
 As we show in Section \ref{s:qou}, the decay to equilibrium in trace distance, with the same rate as in \cite{CM1}, can also be obtained from the spectral decomposition of the Lindblad generator.

 The other paradigmatic example discussed in \cite{CM1} is the fermionic Ornstein-Uhlenbeck semigroup, which is self-adjoint with respect to the GNS inner product associated to a free fermion thermal state.
 In this case the underlying Hilbert space is finite dimensional and the exponential convergence in trace distance holds uniformly with respect to the initial state.
-The sharp exponential rate has been computed in \cite[Thm.
-8.6]{CM1}, again by intertwining relationships.
+The sharp exponential rate has been computed in \cite[Thm.8.6]{CM1}, again by intertwining relationships.
 In Section \ref{s:fou} we show that, also in the fermionic case, the decay to equilibrium in trace distance can be obtained from the spectral decomposition of the Lindblad generator, with the same rate as in \cite{CM1}.